 The city water hook-up is located on the side of the trailer.
-For consistent water flow and plumbing line safety, an inline regulator limits pressure to 65 psi.
+For consistent water flow and plumbing line safety, an inline regulator limits pressure to 65 PSI.

-Use a tasteless, odorless, non-toxic, high-pressure hose of at least 1/2-in. diameter designed for RV use.
+Use a tasteless, odorless, and non-toxic high-pressure hose of at least 1/2 in. diameter designed for RV use.
 The city water inlet is a standard garden hose thread.
-We suggest you carry two lengths of hose in order to reach hookups farther away than normal, as well as to have a spare.
+We suggest you carry two lengths of hose in order to reach hookups farther away than normal, plus, to have a spare.